mekatrol/OpenAutomation/README.md

 # OpenAutomation
-Provides a python framework for running home automation tasks and interfaces for integration with products such as Home Assistant,  openHAB and other automation system that connect to devices using MQTT or RESTful APIs.
+Provides various source code (C#/Python) modules for running home automation tasks, typically on Raspberry PI or Arduino devices.
+Includes mechanisms to integrate with products such as Home Assistant, openHAB and other automation systems.
+Devices are connected via communication channels such as MQTT and RESTful APIs.